acidgenomics/koopa/README.md

 ### Shell configuration file

-Not sure where to source `activate.sh` in your configuration?
+Not sure where to source `activate` in your configuration?
 Here are some general recommendations, in order of priority for each shell.
 These can differ depending on the operating system, so refer to your shell documentation for details.

 - [bash][]: `.bash_profile`, `.bashrc`.
 - [zsh][]: `.zshrc`, `.zprofile`.